 The first thing we need to do is allow ourselves the time to actually rest.
 We need to give ourselves permission to take time off work.
 Nurse practitioners should become aware of their overall health and know when it’s time to rest.
-Don’t feel guilty for taking care of yourself!
+Don’t feel guilty for taking time off to care for yourself!
 Your clinic, co-workers, colleagues will be fine.

 Think about if you didn’t take time off to recharge.
 You will end up burned-out and quitting your job anyways, so now is the time to prevent nurse practitioner burnout.

 Look at all the other careers that take time off.
 Professional athletes have an off season.
 These athletes back down on their training or take time off completely.
 Or think about singers or entertainers, they do not perform and hold concerts all year round.
 They give themselves time to rest and recover.
 Even when we were in nursing school, most often, we had winter and summer break.
 We were able to relax and refocus before the next semester began.

 Although healthcare is required to work 7 days a week, 24 hours a day, we should have some days off which allow us a break from work and give us time to rest.
 We need to give ourselves permission to take those vacation days!